PixelDog/mTrade/README.md

 # mTrade
 This is a simple market trade processor which consumes trade messages via the endpoint, stores the messages in the database, and displays a Pie Chart showing the distribution of traded currencies.
-Given the data that is recieved, any number of charts and data analysis is possible.
+Given the data that is received, any number of charts and data analysis is possible.

 SETUP: